armelsoubeiga/FasoBiere/README.md

 # fasobiere-classification

-web application to classified beer bottle from Burkina Faso
+web application to classified beer bottle from Burkina Faso using Heroku and Tensorflow framework